Painting Your Hallway - Ideas & Tips

 Thoroughly clean the walls of dust and cobwebs.
 Cover the floor with cardboard, newspaper or foil.
 Also mask off the door or window frames so that you can set the paint down cleanly.
 You'll also need to tape between colour shades if you're painting your hallway two-tone or half-tone.
 Make sure that the tape sticks well everywhere so that no paint drops can get under the tape.
 This way you get clean transitions.

-Step 2: Apply Stainblock
+Step 2: Apply stainblock

 Step 3: Apply colour